• Skip to primary navigation

 How to make vegan creme eggs

 1) Add cashews and hot water to a high speed blender.
-Blend for 30 seconds or until mixture is completely smooth and creamy.
+Blend for 30 seconds until mixture is completely smooth.
 Set aside.

 2) In a double boiler (or a saucepan on a VERY low heat), gently melt coconut butter/manna until runny.

-3) Remove from heat and mix blended cashew cream into coconut butter, along with sugar and vanilla (if using).
-Separate 2 tablespoon of the cream filling out into a small bowl and mix with powdered turmeric to create 'yolk'.
+3) Remove from heat and mix in blended cashew cream, plus sugar and vanilla.
+Spoon 2 tablespoon of filling into a separate bowl and mix with turmeric to create 'yolk'.

-4) Refrigerate both fillings for 20 minutes to allow cream to thicken slightly.
+4) Refrigerate both fillings for 20 minutes to thicken.

-5) Using kitchen towel, grease silicon moulds lightly with unflavoured oil to make eggs easier to remove.
+5) Using kitchen towel, grease silicon moulds lightly with unflavoured oil.

-6) Break chocolate into small pieces and melt in a double boiler (or saucepan on a VERY low heat again) on the stove, stirring frequently.
+6) Break chocolate into small pieces and melt in a double boiler on the stove, stirring frequently.
 Remove from heat.

-7) Using a pastry brush, coat inside of each mould evenly with melted chocolate.
+7) Using a pastry brush, coat inside of each mould evenly with chocolate.

-8) With a flat knife, scrape across the edge of each mould immediately after coating it to give a flat finish (this will make it easier to join egg halves together later on).
-Place moulds in freezer for 10 minutes to set chocolate, meanwhile return remaining bowl of chocolate to double boiler to ensure it stays melted.
+8) With a flat knife, scrape across edge of each mould immediately after coating to give a flat finish (making it easier to join egg halves together).
+Place moulds in freezer for 10 minutes to set chocolate, meanwhile return remaining bowl of chocolate to double boiler.

 9) Repeat process, building up 3-4 layers of chocolate on each mould and leaving eggs to set in freezer for 5 minutes between applying each layer.